Most coffee shop meetings don’t require full-on business formal attire, but it’s important to take into account the whole picture, too.

 For an interview at a mid-scale restaurant, try a relaxed business formal look.
 Men might consider an open blazer over a button-down with no tie.
 Or, a button-down with a tie, and no blazer, but an accessory like a vest or pullover sweater.

 For women, try a knee-length pencil skirt with a simple button-down, or a simple, tailored dress with low heels or flats.
 This type of dress also applies to happy hour meetings or a drink in a relaxed but upscale environment, like a hotel lobby or a lounge.

 A classic, upscale business lunch or dinner at a five-star establishment requires full-on business formal attire.
 Business attire for men comprises a suit or dress slacks and jacket, shirt, tie, dark socks and dress shoes.
 For women, business attire includes a suit, dress slacks blouse, or formal dress with hosiery and closed toe shoes.

-Is your interview at the restaurant, for a job at a restaurant?
-If you're interviewing for a server, barista, hostess or cashier, position, stick to an all-black look: a black button-up, wrinkle-flee black slacks or a pencil skirt for women, and black dress shoe.
+If you're interviewing for a server, barista, hostess or cashier, position, stick to an all-black look: a black button-up, wrinkle-free black slacks or a pencil skirt for women, and black dress shoe.
 If you're interviewing for a manager or supervisor role, try a polished business casual look.

 What to Wear to a Job Interview at a Restaurant

 It can be tricky to dress for an interview in a non-office setting, but interviews at restaurants are fairly common, so it's important to be prepared.